Lavaroots Dance and Drum Company

 Michál Anna Carrillo

 Michal Anna Carrillo has been studying different modalities of dance since she was five years old.
 As a teenager she danced with Garlutzo Dance Company in Colorado, and was a competitive figure skater for nine years.
 Michal took her first West African dance class while in college at The University of Washington, where she graduated with a Bachelor of Arts.
-Since then, she has studied West African dance with a variety of master teachers, many of whom she hosts on the Big Island to share with the Island community; Moustoupha Bangoura, Fara Tolno, Yousouff Kombassa Naby Bangoura, to name a few.
-As the founder and director of Lavaroots Performing Arts, she teaches dance on the Big Island, and her company has performed island wide for the past 14 years.
+Since then, she has studied West African dance with a variety of master teachers, many of whom she hosts on the Big Island to share with the Island community; Moustoupha Bangoura, Gabriel Fara Tolno, Marietou Camara, Naby Bangoura, to name a few.
+As the founder and director of Lavaroots Performing Arts, she teaches dance on the Big Island, and her company has performed island wide for the past 15 years.
 In 2007 she released an album,(see LINKS) and she continues to write & sing.
-She is a Teaching Artist in the schools, Vice President of The Kissidugu Foundation, a Board Member of The Big Island Dance Council & the Director of the Lavaroots Summer Arts Program at Hawaii Preparatory Academy.
-Michal is also a Licensed Massage Therapist in the State of Hawaii and brings her healing work into many facets of her teaching and sharing as well.
+She is a Teaching Artist in the schools, Vice President/Development Director of The Kissidugu Foundation, the Director of the Lavaroots Summer Arts Program located at WCS and HPA.
+Michál is also a Licensed Massage Therapist in the State of Hawaii, helping to bring healing to folks for the last 20 years.
+She brings her healing work into many facets of her teaching and sharing as well.
 Empowering children and adults through authentic movement, the spirit of dance, and understanding of self; she shares the joy of music & culture, and encourages others to do the same.
 Aloha & Wontanara!

 Jared lights up the stage all year round as Hawaii Preparatory Academy’s Technical Director and Stagecraft Teacher extraordinaire!He is the Director of HPA’s Gates Theatre and teacher of Stagecraft & Design.
 He is the mastermind behind the last 10 years of incredible play sets!
 He has been working with Lavaroots since 2008.
 His motto: Life is art, art is life!
 Live it, love it, be it!